 The Pragmatic Critical Care Research Group (PCCRG) was founded in 2013 by Matthew Semler, MD, MSCI; David Janz, MD, MSc; and Todd Rice, MD, MSc of Vanderbilt University to improve care for critically ill patients by using clinical trials to compare commonly used treatments.
 Over time, the group has grown into a multi-center clinical trials network that includes more than 100 emergency medicine, anesthesia, and critical care medicine physicians, advanced practice providers, nurses, respiratory therapists, and other personnel from 20 health systems across the United States.

 Today, the network conducts federally-funded clinical trials in emergency and critical care medicine led by the Coordinating Center (Director: Jonathan Casey, MD, MSCI), Executive Committee (Members: Todd Rice, MD, MSc; Wesley Self, MD, MPH; David Janz, MD, MSc; Adit Ginde, MD; Stacy Trent, MD, MSPH; Matthew Prekker, MD, MPH; Brian Driver, MD; Kevin Gibbs, MD; Derek Russell, MD; and Sheetal Gandotra, MD), and Steering Committee (Chair: Matthew Semler, MD, MSCI) with clinicians and researchers from each hospital.
 The network focuses on comparing commonly used treatments for respiratory failure, shock, and other common acute illnesses.

 PCCRG aims to continue to use clinical trials to inform the best care for acutely ill patients in real-world settings, to engage patients and community members in acute care research, and to advance methods for implementing clinical trial results to improve care for individual patients through personalized medicine.

-PCCRG is dedicated to improving patient outcomes by providing:
+PCCRG is dedicated to improving outcomes for critically ill patients by studying: